 Trapped was a British children's game show aired on CBBC for 4 series from 2007-2010.
 The show's premise was more or less like a mini horror movie each episode: a man known only as the Caretaker (Simon Greenall) was tricked into getting trapped in the tower the show is set in by the Voice (Eve Karpf in the first series; Faith Brown from series 2-4) when trying to find a place to spend the night.
 To earn his freedom, the Caretaker must trap "unfortunates" (preteen contestants) until the Voice decides that enough unfortunates have been trapped to allow him to go free.

 The gameplay is simple: 6 unfortunates compete in a series of challenges to move to the next floor down (starting at floor 6 and going down to 2).
 The challenges are demonstrated by a character named Wiley Sneak (Olly Pike) who was an unfortunate trapped in the tower a hundred years prior to the start of the show.
 The only problem is that one unfortunate is selected as saboteur by the Voice to try to make the team fail the challenge without getting caught.
 If the team passes the challenge, the saboteur is trappednote and left behind on that floor while the others move on.
 If the team fails, whoever gets the most votes as to who everyone thought the saboteur was (regardless of whether they guess right or not) gets trapped instead.
 If the votes were tied in the event of a loss, the unfortunates who had tied votes had to draw straws to determine the outcome (the one who drew the short straw being the one who was trapped).
-This continues until the second floor, in which the final 2 unfortunates compete in a trivia round in which they must answer questions about the previous challenges.
+This continues until the second floor, in which the final two unfortunates compete in a trivia round in which they must answer questions about the previous challenges.
 Whoever gets the most questions right wins "the Key of Freedom" and is the only one of the group allowed to escape, leaving the runner up trapped.